Cubs vs. Tigers Player Props Betting Odds

-Player prop bet options for Nico Hoerner, Spencer Torkelson and others are available when the Chicago Cubs visit the Detroit Tigers at Comerica Park on Tuesday at 6:40 PM ET.
+Those looking to place a player prop wager can find odds on Spencer Torkelson, Nico Hoerner and others in the Detroit Tigers-Chicago Cubs matchup at Comerica Park on Wednesday at 1:10 PM ET.

 Bet on this matchup or its props with BetMGM!